What is remote working?

 Interestingly, many managers and business owners report that having a remote team has actually significantly improved their people management, as it forces them to engage and ask meaningful questions rather than assume being present at a desk equals productivity.
 As one of the big changes from place based to remote is the teams and individuals being output driven rather than clocking in and clocking out in set periods, much of the drive and motivation is taken on by team members – who are usually pretty vocal and direct if one person is not pulling their weight.
 There are a few tools to let your team tell you how they are going, and best practice is short, regular and measured catch ups one-on-one to check in, set goals, discuss any roadblocks and generally celebrate the awesome quality of life staff are having in their dream job.

 In much the same vein is iDoneThis.
 Every night, it emails everyone on the team asking what they achieved that day, and then sends out a digest the following morning so everyone can celebrate team accomplishments.
 It’s incredibly simple and uses email for communication, it’s easy to get everyone onboard using the tool and brings great transparency to what everyone’s up to – or not.
-Super cheap at $5 per user per month, and the bare facts approach means that words speak as loudly as actions.

 You might be an old hand at remote worker management, your team is firing and productivity is through the roof.
 But what about your next hire who has to hit the cloud running?
 GitHub Wiki is designed for employee onboarding by organising helpful resources for new employees at their fingertips.
 They can be edited and changed as processes, projects and people evolve, and each newbie can update them once they have their feet on the ground.